-Forward Pricing Rate Proposal (FPRP)Add to favorites
+Forward Pricing Rate Proposal (FPRP) Submission

-A Forward Pricing Rate Proposal (FPRP) is submitted by a contractor to the government for their certification of their cost and labor rates over a period of time.
+A Forward Pricing Rate Proposal (FPRP) is submitted by a contractor to the government for the certification of their cost and labor rates over a period of time.
 The Government has a responsibility to perform appropriate reviews of contractor cost proposals to establish well-supported negotiation positions and to negotiate effectively to ensure that contract prices are fair and reasonable.
-This negotiations leads up to a Forward Pricing Rate Agreement (FPRA).
+This negotiation leads up to a Forward Pricing Rate Agreement (FPRA).

 Contractors that submit cost or price proposals generally must do so in a format that is consistent with Table 15-2 of Federal Acquisition Regulation (FAR) 15.408 and the checklist in DFARS at 215.403-5.

 The Administrative Contracting Officer (ACO) is responsible for monitoring the contractor’s rates.
 Any questions concerning the rates should be directed to the ACO.
 Once a FPRA has been reached, any subsequent proposal should include a copy of the agreement.
 The establishment of a FPRA is covered under the special cost and pricing areas of FAR 15.407-3 and Subpart 42.17.

 AcqLinks and References: